dpribil-guidespark/wilson_pribil_rails_app/README.md

-wilson_pribil_rails_app
+Wins of the Week
 =======================

-The rails app for GuideSpark developed by David Wilson and David Pribil
+A web app for Geek of the Week and Req of the Week at GuideSpark, created by David Pribil and David Wilson.

+Instructions for deployment:
+ * No external programs are needed
+ * No rake tasks needed apart from db:migrate